mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] [[CoA Teacher paper notes v11]]
 - [ ] Check the weird offset thing.
 Compare new STNG data on sphere to old L vs E data and see if it's different.
 Needs to compare to like AMANDE or PTB
 - [ ] [[Sphere paper analyses]]
+- [ ] Check if 135 is low for all neutrons for all geometries
 - [ ] Count rate for the collimated gammas.
 Put L spectra on top of each other and see change in intensity.
+- [ ] Output list mode neutrons as well for generator

 ***